-In order to analyze the directed higher-order connectivity and higher-order topology of the networks through simplicial characterization measures, we computed the $q$-digraphs, for $q=0,1,2,3,4$, for the networks from the right and left hemispheres, for each seizure phase in each frequency band.
+In order to analyze the directed higher-order connectivity and higher-order topology of the networks through simplicial characterization measures, we computed the lower $q$-digraphs (we will omit the term ``lower" from now on), for $q=0,1,2,3,4$, for the networks from the right and left hemispheres, for each seizure phase in each frequency band.
 Figures \ref{fig:fig-q-analysis1} and \ref{fig:fig-q-analysis2} present examples of $q$-digraphs, for $q=0,1$, constructed from networks of the right and left hemispheres of patients PN01 and PN12, respectively.

 Due to the limited nature of this study, we chose nine among all simplicial measures introduced in Chapter \ref{chap:chap5}.
-We chose six global measures and three local measures, and at least one belonging to each of the five categories of simplicial measures (excluding the discrete curvatures):
+We chose six global measures and three local measures, and at least one belonging to each of the five categories of simplicial measures (lower variants) (excluding the discrete curvatures):

 \begin{itemize}

 \item Distance-based simplicial measures: Global $q$-efficiency (global);

 \item Simplicial centralities: In- and out-$q$-degree centralities (local), $q$-harmonic centrality (local), and global $q$-reaching centrality (global);